gildor2/UEViewer/readme.txt

   and ambient only; switched by Ctrl+L

 26.11.2008
-- implemented attachment socket visualization for skeletal mesh (key A)
+- implemented attachment socket visualization for skeletal mesh (key 'A')

 25.11.2008
 - additional fix for Lineage LOD models